Our consultation process

 The homes combine design and environmental merit and will be built to Passivhaus standard by achieving a high level of air-tightness that will ensure maximum comfort with low running costs and reduced carbon emissions.
 The houses are positioned on the site to make the most of renewable energy features like solar photo-voltaic panels with an extensive array on each roof and on the community building.

-The Low Carbon Hub, Oxford, are designing a micro grid for the project, which could provide a decentralised system of locally generated energy and allow the community to be more energy independent and environmentally friendly.
+HNCLT is working with Hook Norton Low Carbon and SNRG to install and manage a microgrid for the project, which will provide a decentralised system of locally generated energy and allow the community to be more energy independent and environmentally friendly.

 Connectivity sketch - CLD